bchartoff/githubchild/README.md

 From any github commit page, press 'c' to navigate to the child commit.
 Press 'p' to navigate to the parent commit (built in github functionality).

-It all runs in JS right now so it's a bit slow, but it gets the job done (there will be more slowdown for very large repos)
+Commit history stored in localstorage, so only 1 API call made per repo.
+Fast performance even for [very large repos](https://github.com/django/django)